RosettaCommons/documentation/scripting_documentation/PyRosetta/PyRosetta.md

 ## The PyRosetta Toolkit

 The [[PyRosetta Toolkit GUI]] is a graphical frontend to PyRosetta written in Python.
 A Tutorial and overview of the code base and how to extend it for your own uses can be found [[here | PyRosetta Toolkit]].

+Note that currently, the PyRosetta Toolkit and other published apps only distributed with __PyRosetta-3__

 ##See Also